Police College

-The models that show the way for our Policing College
+The models that show the way towards national standards and new officer certification

-The models that show the way for our Policing College
+The models that show the way towards excellent 21st Century policing

-We propose a system of national governance that will deliver excellence in the training of police recruits.
-The proposal is modeled after the Royal College of Physicians and Surgeons of Canada and the College of Policing in the United Kingdom.
-A Policing College for Canada will set common nation-wide standards in police recruit training and advance the professional practice of policing whilst increasing the trust of Canadians across the nation.
+We propose a National Centre for Policing Excellence (NCPE) that will do the heavy lifting to create a new police curriculum.
+A Policing College for Canada will set common nation-wide standards in police educaiton and advance the professional practice of policing whilst increasing the trust of Canadians across the nation.

 The world and our nation are evolving and so must police to meet the realities of the 21st Century.
 It is time to elevate policing as a profession because policing is an important element of our stability as a nation.
 We are now a diverse nation and we must stand strong as a democracy in a world with growing disorder.

-• The College will research and develop evidence-based course content to support training delivered at the local level by applying nation-wide principles and consistent curriculum standards prepared by a team of citizens, police and academics.
+• The NCPE will research and develop evidence-based course content to support education delivered at the local level by applying nation-wide principles and consistent curriculum standards prepared by a team of citizens, police and academics.

-• Training centres across Canada could be accredited for the quality of their pedagogy and the inclusive nature of the training environment.
+• Existing training centres across Canada could eventually be accredited for the quality of their pedagogy and the inclusive nature of the training environment.
 Trainers should have advanced skills in adult education.

-• Nationally accredited examinations should assess knowledge of history, theory and practical knowledge.
-The emphasis within the curriculum must reflect the local community and adequately prepare recruits to serve our diverse society.
+• Eventually nationally accredited examinations could assess knowledge.
+The curriculum must reflect the local community and adequately prepare recruits to serve our diverse society.

-The purpose of the College is to provide those working in policing with the best skills and knowledge derived from what is proven to work to prevent crime, protect the public, and secure public trust.
-The outcome will be better trained recruits qualified for portable employment in any jurisdiction of Canada including First Nations Policing.
+Police officers need the best skills and knowledge derived from what is proven to work to prevent crime, protect the public, and secure public trust.
+The NCPE could achieve better trained recruits who would have certification enabling portable employment in any jurisdiction of Canada.
 Certifying police officers to a standard level of knowledge will ensure a common level of ability, knowledge and empathy from the High Arctic to the 49th parallel.

-The models that show the way for our Policing College
+The models that show the way for excellence in police education.

 • The Royal College of Physicians and Surgeons of Canada (RCPS) was established by Act of Parliament in 1929 to deliver excellence in the training of post-graduate doctors.
 Although education and health care are the responsibility of the provinces, the RCPS has succeeded in ensuring Canadian physicians are competent across the world.
 Physicians are trusted by Canadians.